Have a Greg Hooven story to share? Email it to firstname.lastname@example.org . Thank you.

 ~Ralph Berrier, Jr., as written in the Roanoke Times article "

-~Joe Wilson, now retired, former Director of the National Council for the Traditional Arts
+~ The late Joe Wilson, Director of the National Council for the Traditional Arts

 There's gotta' be a story here, Anyone know it?
-Johnny Cash and Greg Hooven.
-Year Unknown.
+The late, great Johnny Cash and Greg Hooven.
+Year Unknown, but Greg looks to be around 16.
 Picture taken at the Carter Fold, Hiltons, VA.
 The picture is courtesy of Greg's Dad, Donald Hooven.
 Please send updates to Karin at email@example.com.